ElpadoCan/SpotMAX/README.rst

 Citation
 --------

-If you use spotMAX in your work, please cire the following publication:
+If you use SpotMAX in your work, please cire the following publication:

    Padovani, F., Čavka, I., Neves, A. R. R., López, C. P., Al-Refaie, N., Bolcato, L., Chatzitheodoridou, D., Chadha, Y., Su, X.A., Lengefeld, J.,